Why MRI at North Houston X-Ray and Imaging Center?

 Open MRI Has High Quality

-Should Anyone not Have an MRI?
+Should Anyone Not Have an MRI?

 MRI is not at all dangerous to most patients.
-However, the strong magnetic field can disrupt implanted metallic devices such as pacemakers, heart valves, aneurysm clips.
+However, the strong magnetic field can disrupt implanted metallic devices such as pacemakers, heart valves, and aneurysm clips.
 For this reason, people with certain medical conditions cannot have an MRI.

 MRI’s for Children

 Your child can certainly have an MRI.
 You may stay in the scan room and hold your child’s hand during the scan.
-This way, you and your child can both be free from any apprehension about the procedure.
+This way, you and your child can be free from apprehension about the procedure.

 I’m Pregnant.
 Should I Have an MRI?

-Although there no known side effects from MRI, MRI is usually not recommended for patients who are pregnant, especially in the first trimester.
+Although there are no known side effects from MRI, MRI is usually not recommended for patients who are pregnant, especially in the first trimester.

 Interpreting the MRI Scan

 Your scan is read by a board-certified radiologist, a medical doctor with specialty training in reading diagnostic images.
-Such images include x-rays, CAT scans, ultrasounds and MRI’s.
+Such images include X-rays, CAT scans, ultrasounds, and MRIs.
 Your doctor will be sent the radiologist’s report.

 Book Your Appointment Now